 Accurate calibration of your NOS nitrous system depends on the bottle remaining at a stable temperature.
-In vehicles (such as Corvettes) where the bottle must be mounted in an area subject to high solar loading, it is suggested that the bottle be shielded with a bottle blanket.

-Additionally, the safety blow-down valve must be vented externally from the cockpit.
+In vehicles (such as Corvettes) where the bottle must be mounted in an area subject to direct sunlight, it is suggested that the bottle be shielded with a bottle blanket.
+Additionally, if the bottle is mounted inside the passenger compartment, the safety blow-down valve must be vented externally from the cockpit.
 This procedure will prevent the passenger compartment from filling with a cloud of nitrous oxide if the safety pressure relief cap should happen to rupture for any reason.